-What is waterfall
+What is the waterfall model?

 The waterfall is an early product and software development approach referred to as the Linear-sequential Life Cycle Model.
 A definitive attribute is that the various objective-specific phases in the waterfall model strictly adhere to a predefined sequence of execution, i.e., the outcomes, findings, and results obtained from one phase function as the primary inputs for the next phase.